mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 4. An optional object-level processing history mechanism.

 | Data objects are grouped in memory with a generic concept called an
-  *Ensemble*.
+  :code:`Ensemble`.
 The implementation in C++ uses a template to define a generic ensemble.
 A limitation of the current capability to link C++ binary code with python is that templates do not translate directly.
-  Consequently, the python interface uses two different names to define Ensembles of TimeSeries and Seismogram objects:  *TimeSeriesEnsemble* and *SeismogramEnsemble* respectively.
+  Consequently, the python interface uses two different names to define Ensembles of TimeSeries and Seismogram objects:  :code:`TimeSeriesEnsemble` and :code:`SeismogramEnsemble` respectively.

 | The C++ objects have wrappers for python that hide implementation details from
   the user.
 All MongoDB operations implemented with the pymongo